Taylor Hawkins

-Oliver Taylor Hawkins (February 17, 1972 – March 25, 2022) was an American musician, best known as the drummer of the rock band Foo Fighters, with whom he recorded eight studio albums between 1999 and 2021.
-Before joining the band in 1997, he was a touring drummer for Sass Jordan and for Alanis Morissette, as well as the drummer of the progressive experimental band Sylvia.
+Oliver Taylor Hawkins (February 17, 1972 – March 25, 2022) was an American musician who was the drummer and a vocalist of the rock band Foo Fighters, sharing vocals with Dave Grohl.
+He joined the band in 1997, and remained the band's drummer until his death in March 2022.
+He recorded eight studio albums with Foo Fighters between 1999 and 2021.
+Before joining the band, he was a touring drummer for Sass Jordan and Alanis Morissette, as well as the drummer of the progressive experimental band Sylvia.

 In 2004, Hawkins formed his own side project, Taylor Hawkins and the Coattail Riders, in which he played drums and sang, releasing three studio albums between 2006 and 2019.
 He formed the supergroup NHC with Jane's Addiction members Dave Navarro and Chris Chaney in 2020, where he also took on lead vocal and drumming duties.

-Hawkins was inducted into the Rock and Roll Hall of Fame in 2021 as a member of Foo Fighters.
-He was voted "Best Rock Drummer" in 2005 by the British drumming magazine Rhythm.
-He died at the age of 50 on March 25, 2022, in Bogotá, Colombia.
+One year before his death, Hawkins was inducted into the Rock and Roll Hall of Fame in 2021 as a member of Foo Fighters.
+He was voted "Best Rock Drummer" in 2005 by the British drumming on magazine Rhythm.
+After his death, the Foo Fighters and his family announced two tribute shows, which took place in September 2022.

 Early life

 Oliver Taylor Hawkins was born in Fort Worth, Texas, on February 17, 1972.
 His family moved to Laguna Beach, California, in 1976, where Hawkins grew up.
 Hawkins was the youngest of three, with an older brother and sister, Jason and Heather.
-He graduated from Laguna Beach High School in 1990, where he had been friends with current Yes lead vocalist Jon Davison.
+He graduated from Laguna Beach High School in 1990, where he had been friends with future Yes lead vocalist Jon Davison.

 Career

 Early career

-Hawkins played in the Orange County-based band Sylvia before he became the drummer for Sass Jordan.
+Hawkins played in the Orange County–based band Sylvia before he became the drummer for Sass Jordan.

 From June 1995 until March 1997, Hawkins was Alanis Morissette's drummer on the tour supporting Jagged Little Pill and her Can't Not tour.
 He appeared in the videos for "You Oughta Know", "All I Really Want", and "You Learn".
 He also appeared on Morissette's VHS/DVD Jagged Little Pill, Live (1997).